 - Acted for WBI Energy Transmission in the prosecution of a general rate case filed under under the Natural Gas Act.

 Vinson & Elkins LLP's energy regulatory practice has a strong focus on the natural gas and LNG sectors, and frequently acts for clients on the regulatory aspects of major infrastructure projects.
 The group has also achieved prominence in rate cases and certificate proceedings before FERC, while maintaining a strong presence in midstream and LNG export projects.
 John Decker is noted for transactions involving the production and transportation of natural gas and LNG, gas-fired power plant developments, and natural gas asset sales and acquisitions.
 Houston partner James Seegers is a key figure for regulatory and compliance work relating to natural gas pipelines, and Anita Wilson regularly represents natural gas clients before FERC, regulatory bodies and appellate courts.
-Counsel Chris Terhune is noted for LNG matters including offtake agreements, and Houston-based counsel Damien Lyster is a key name for midstream work including intrastate pipeline developments in Texas, while counsel Andy Beach represents clients before FERC.
+Counsel Christopher Terhune is noted for LNG matters including offtake agreements, and Houston-based counsel Damien Lyster is a key name for midstream work including intrastate pipeline developments in Texas, while counsel Andrew Beach represents clients before FERC.
 In Houston, Suzanne Clevenger made partner in 2020.
 All those mentioned are based in Washington DC unless stated otherwise.

 Fortress Investment Group